-Engine – The Acura RDX is powered by a 2.0L turbocharged engine that produces 272 hp and 280 lb-ft of torque.
-Compared to the 2.0L turbocharged engines offered in the German brands, this one is more potent.
+Engine – The powertrain of the 2022 Acura RDX A-Spec remains unchanged.
+The 2.0L turbocharged 4-cylinder engine produces 272 hp and 280 lb-ft of torque (203 kW & 380 Nm).
 The peak torque is reached at a low 1,600 rpms and is sustained until the rpms reach 4,500.
-That means that the engine doesn’t feel as though it’s straining to get the 1,844 kg (4,065 lbs) body up to speed.
+That means that the engine doesn’t feel as though it’s straining to get the 1,873 kg (4,129 lbs) body up to speed.
 However, there are a couple of drawbacks.
 Firstly, it’s not a very good sounding engine.
-The German brands know how to make a turbocharged 2.0L sound good.
 Secondly, the RDX is not offered with any other powertrain.
 There is no hybrid or more powerful engine option with the RDX.
 The 2.0L engine is all that you get regardless of trim level.

 Transmission – The 2.0L engine is paired with a 10-speed automatic transmission.
 Yes, you read that right.
 A 10-speed automatic.
 But unlike many other transmissions with as many gears, this one doesn’t “hunt” for the correct gear when traveling around town.
 It knows which gear to be in and can quickly downshift to the appropriate gear when a burst of acceleration is required.
 On highways, it quickly tries to reach top gear in order to improve fuel economy figures.